uroskuc/aws-email-to-sftp-pipeline/power-automate/flow-overview.md

 Power Automate Flow Overview

-This flow monitors a shared Office 365 mailbox, filters relevant emails, extracts attachments, and sends them to AWS API Gateway as binary HTTP requests.
+This flow monitors a dedicated Office 365 mailbox, filters relevant emails, extracts attachments, and sends them to AWS API Gateway as binary HTTP requests.

 Key steps:
  - Trigger on new email in a specific mailbox/folder